PROGRAMMABLE THERMOSTATS IN TAMPA, FLORIDA

 - Easy-to-Use – Once you set your thermostat, you don’t have to pay it any further attention.

 - Classic Design – Traditional design allows your thermostat to blend in with any decorating.

 - Consistent Comfort – Once you’ve set your desired temperature, there’s no need to adjust or reset the thermostat.

 You can save around 7% off your AC bill for every degree above 78 you set the thermostat.
 Just make sure that your thermostat isn’t near any heat sources, such as sunlight, lamps, and appliances.

 Unlike traditional thermostats, which are set to just one temperature, programmable thermostats adjust the temperature in your home based on time or day.

-- Cost Effective – Since you can program your thermostat to change temperatures when you’re not home or asleep, this option allows you to save on your monthly bill.
+- Cost-Effective – Since you can program your thermostat to change temperatures when you’re not home or you’re asleep, this option allows you to save on your monthly bill.

 - Customizable – With seven different temperature options, you can customize your programmable thermostat to fit your lifestyle.

 - Energy-Efficient – Since you’re not running your heating or cooling system as much when you’re not home, you’ll use less energy, making this thermostat good for your budget and the environment.